 Welcome to Open Austria, our new and official Austrian presence in Silicon Valley.
 With this initiative, Austria is sending a strong signal to the world’s most innovative and future-minded region.
 Our mission is to connect Austrian entrepreneurs, innovators, scientists and creative minds to the Valley and provide those who are already here with a home base.

 It is also our goal to shed light on the vast creative and innovative potential of Austria.
-A high-tech nation of “hidden champions” in the heart of Europe, Austria deserves to be recognized well beyond its world-famous artistic and cultural traditions.
+A high-tech nation of “hidden champions” in the heart of Europe, Austria is recognized well beyond its world-famous artistic and cultural traditions.
 Join us on this adventure and help us create a network of openness towards the world of tomorrow!

 Many trends and technologies which are omnipresent in our daily lives have their origins in the Bay Area.
 Open Austria connects Austria with Silicon Valley and is a platform and partner in business, science, technology and the arts.